turnerbenjamin/mb230_revision_notes/1_cases_knowledge_management_and_feedback/2_define_and_configure_foundational_components.md

   dialogue to customisable
 - Edit the form for the Case Resolution Table in make.powerapps

-## Configure business process flows - Ben
+## Configure business process flows

 ### Configure Existing Flow